WesstLab/myocardial-perfusion-and-segmentation-API/README.md

 2. Place the model in the "segmentation" folder of the project.

 With that the application should work and process the images correctly.

+# Notes

+The "Export results" button is currently unavailable.